mrunlikeliest/ROI-Extraction-From-Hand-Image/README.md

  ------------------------------------------------------------------------------------------

  # Future Work:<br>
- Further more this work can be used to extract features and use it for authentication.<br>
+ Furthermore, this work can be used to extract features and use them for authentication.<br>

- For finger print feature extraction from a low resolution image (The image obtained from the dataset was not meant for fingerprint and hence its a big problem to extract fingerprint features):<br>
+ For fingerprint feature extraction from a low-resolution image (The image obtained from the dataset was not meant for fingerprints and hence it is a big problem to extract fingerprint features):<br>
- 1. For preprocessing, as the pic has almost no finger print it needed to be preprocessed a lot.<br>
+ 1. For preprocessing, as the pic has almost no fingerprint it needed to be preprocessed a lot.<br>
     <https://answers.opencv.org/question/6364/fingerprint-matching-in-mobile-devices-android-platform/><br>
  2. For fingerprint Matching.<br>
     <https://github.com/Utkarsh-Deshmukh/Fingerprint-Feature-Extraction><br>